AndyBRoswell/basic_struts/README.md

 - Use downloaded Struts 2 libraries, or manually specify the location of the libraries of Struts 2.
 - Name your project and specify the project location.
 - Click "Finish".
 - Then, IntelliJ IDEA will load the project.
-At the "Project" sidebar close to the top left corner,
+At the "Project" sidebar close to the top left corner, right click the root element (i.e. the entire project) and click the "Add Framework Support..." of the popup menu.
+- Select "Maven" and click OK.

 ## After the Creation